Cam-4587/TechTalk/README.md

 [Creating a user instance](https://www.youtube.com/watch?v=vMKg8W2JEUo&list=PL_KegS2ON4s580mS3nPt5x_eu6kO2cvOc&index=6) - This Youtube tutorial helped me with creating a profile when the user registers via signals.py.

-[Summernote Customisation](https://stackoverflow.com/questions/28812825/custom-toolbar-with-summernote) and [Summernote Width](https://stackoverflow.com/questions/61657061/how-do-i-resize-the-width-of-summernote)  - These posts in stack overflow helped me in terms of configuring django summernote in settings.py to alter the tollbar of django summernote and adjusting the width of the summernote text area.
+[Summernote Customisation](https://stackoverflow.com/questions/28812825/custom-toolbar-with-summernote) and [Summernote Width](https://stackoverflow.com/questions/61657061/how-do-i-resize-the-width-of-summernote)  - These posts in stack overflow helped me in terms of configuring django summernote in settings.py to alter the toolbar of django summernote and adjusting the width of the summernote text area.

 [limiting the number of tags](https://stackoverflow.com/questions/58369155/how-to-limit-the-amount-of-tags-allowed-in-django-taggit) - This overflow post helped me limit the number of tags a user can add to a blog post.